 RLC supports the call for a First Nations Voice to Parliament protected by the Constitution.
-Submissions in response to the Interim Voice Report close Friday, 30 April 2021.
-Learn more about the statement and make a submission here.
+Submissions in response to the Interim Voice Report closed Friday, 30 April 2021 but you can still sign your support here.

 Read the Uluru Statement from the Heart in full below.

 Our Aboriginal and Torres Strait Islander tribes were the first sovereign Nations of the Australian continent and its adjacent islands, and possessed it under our own laws and customs.
 This our ancestors did, according to the reckoning of our culture, from the Creation, according to the common law from ‘time immemorial’, and according to science more than 60,000 years ago.

 This sovereignty is a spiritual notion: the ancestral tie between the land, or ‘mother nature’, and the Aboriginal and Torres Strait Islander peoples who were born therefrom, remain attached thereto, and must one day return thither to be united with our ancestors.
 This link is the basis of the ownership of the soil, or better, of sovereignty.
 It has never been ceded or extinguished, and co-exists with the sovereignty of the Crown.

 How could it be otherwise?
 That peoples possessed a land for sixty millennia and this sacred link disappears from world history in merely the last two hundred years?